BIOS3010/Module-5-multiple-alignment/README.md

 ### 5.3.4 Initial inspection of the multiple sequence alignments
 - Navigate to the two files `divergent_globins.html` and `beta_globin.html` on your computer using your normal, point-and-click way.
-- Double-click on the two files to look at the results
+- Double-click on the two files to look at the results (if the files do not open in a web browser, you might have to right click on the file and choose to open it in a web browser)

 ```diff
 !
 Inspect and describe the results of the two alignments